cupbkust/EPCI/README.md

 # EPCI

-This is the source code with a Matlab based GUI implementation of EPCI, the permeability index introduced in the paper.
+This is the source code with a Matlab based GUI implementation of EPCI, the permeability index introduced in the paper [1].

+[1] H. Sun , H. Al-Marzouqi , and S. Vega EPCI: A New Tool for Predicting Absolute Permeability from CT images.
+GEOPHYSICS, 2019.

 Data used in the experiments can be downloaded from the following links:
 1. Carbonate samples: https://figshare.com/s/d3816fda47ba7212cc48